 - Environment: To safely access maintenance holes, there will be some instances where trees and vegetation need to be trimmed or removed.

-We will make every effort to minimise the impact of these works on the local community and the environment.
+We will make every effort to minimise the impact of these works on the local community and environment.

 Reinstatement of affected areas